Learn, Live, Laugh.Love Kader.

 Do you want to be friends?

 Friendships are a huge part of developing relationships in Reception and during this topic we explore these questions and discover what makes a good friend, how to be kind and work together.
+We learn the school and classroom rules and about respecting one another.
+We investigate whether the oldest person in our class is the tallest and whether the tallest person can jump the furthest.
+We also look at changes over time to see how we have changed from being babies to now.

 Who is the biggest dinosaur?